neovide/neovide/website/docs/configuration.md

 Setting `g:neovide_refresh_rate` to a positive integer will set the refresh rate of the app.
 This is limited by the refresh rate of your physical hardware, but can be lowered to increase battery life.

-This setting is only effective when not using vsync, for example by passing `--novsync` on the commandline.
+This setting is only effective when not using vsync, for example by passing `--no-vsync` on the commandline.

 #### Idle Refresh Rate